It's All About Health

 History

 Fort Drum was created in 1908 as Pine Camp, a 10,000-acre summer reserve training camp.
-From 1942-1944, a number of buildings were built for housing and training of the 4th Armored Division and the 27th Infantry Division.
-During this period, a mobilization hospital was constructed in the old post 2400 area with capacity to house 540 patients.
+From 1942 to 1944, a number of buildings were built for housing and training of the 4th Armored Division and the 27th Infantry Division.
+During this period, a mobilization hospital was constructed in the old post 2400 area with a capacity to house 540 patients.
 No name is known for this facility.
-It was common for medical facilities erected as a result of the rapid expansion during World War II to be designated only as the Post Hospital where they were located.
+It was common for medical facilities erected during the rapid expansion of World War II to be designated only by the Post Hospital where they were located.
 Thus, the facility was probably known as the Pine Camp Hospital.

 In 1951, Pine Camp was designated as Camp Drum.
-Certain portions of the hospital continued to be occupied to support the reserve training mission.
+Certain portions of the hospital remained occupied to support the reserve training mission.
 The facility was known subsequently as the U.S. Army Health Clinic, Camp Drum.
-It was manned by a skeleton staff of military personnel and a civilian nurse who were augmented by increments of reserve personnel during Reserve Annual Training.
+It was manned by a skeleton staff of military personnel and a civilian nurse, augmented by increments of reserve personnel during Reserve Annual Training.
 Medical support for Camp Drum was provided at this location until Wilcox Clinic was dedicated in November of 1980.

-Wilcox Clinic is named after Brigadier General Timothy Wilcox who served as the Deputy Surgeon General from 1903 to 1904.
+Wilcox Clinic is named after Brigadier General Timothy Wilcox, who served as the Deputy Surgeon General from 1903 to 1904.
 General Wilcox was a native of New York and devoted his life to the well-being of his fellow Soldiers.
-He served with distinction in campaigns from the Civil War to the Spanish American Conflict, and is said in one instance, to have performed an amputation in the midst of battle.
+He served with distinction in campaigns from the Civil War to the Spanish-American War, and is said to have performed an amputation in the midst of battle.

 Wilcox Clinic served the Reserve population at Camp Drum and was expanded to support the 10th Mountain Division (Light Infantry) in the early years of its activation.
-It was apparent, however, that plans had to be implemented to provide medical support to the greatly expanding population.
+It was apparent, however, that plans had to be put in place to provide medical support for the rapidly expanding population.
 Plans progressed to build a Consolidated Troop Medical Clinic and Ambulatory Health Care Clinic.
-In 1987, Wilcox Clinic became a United States Army Medical Department Activity (USA MEDDAC).
+In 1987, Wilcox Clinic became the U.S. Army Medical Department Activity (MEDDAC) – Fort Drum.

-In January 1991, Guthrie Ambulatory Health Care Clinic opened its doors.
-In May of that year, it was dedicated to the memory of Dr. Samuel B. Guthrie (1782-1845) who served as physician and surgeon in the U.S. Army from 1812-1817.
+In January 1991, Guthrie Ambulatory Health Care Clinic opened its doors and the Fort Drum MEDDAC headquarters moved under its roof.
+In May of that year, it was dedicated to the memory of Dr. Samuel B. Guthrie (1782-1845), who served as physician and surgeon in the U.S. Army from 1812 to 1817.

-In 1991/1992 time frame, Conner Troop Medical Clinic opened its doors.
-It was named in honor of Technician Fifth Class William Conner who was a medic with the 10th Mountain Division.
-He was awarded the Silver Star Posthumously for Gallantry in Action on March 3, 1945 while serving in Italy.
+In 1991, Conner Troop Medical Clinic opened its doors.
+It was named in honor of Technician Fifth Class William Conner, who was a medic with the 10th Mountain Division.
+He was awarded the Silver Star posthumously for Gallantry in Action on March 3, 1945, while serving in Italy.
 Conner was killed while bravely assisting a wounded Soldier.

-In 2006 to 2008, Wilcox Clinic was renovated to house the USA MEDDAC Behavioral Health Department.
-The facility now provides a modern, state-of-the-art treatment facility for Soldiers and their Families.
-The existing Wilcox Facility renovation included a 2,000-square foot addition to the building, increasing its overall size from 26,440 to 28,440 square feet.
-The new facility provides an additional 7,000 Square feet of space for the BHD.
+From 2006 to 2008, Wilcox Clinic was renovated to house the Fort Drum Behavioral Health Department.
+The facility provides a modern, state-of-the-art treatment facility for Soldiers and their Families.
+The renovation included a 2,000-square-foot addition to the facility, increasing its overall size from 26,440 to 28,440 square feet.
+The updated clinic provides an additional 7,000 Square feet of space for the department.
 The new space features more than 70 new office spaces, three reception areas, multiple group meeting rooms, and multiple video Tele-Psychiatry offices.

-In 2012, the 3-85 Mountain Infantry (Warrior Transition Battalion) Complex (on the Guthrie campus) was completed.
-The $52 million WTB Complex is located across from Guthrie Clinic which provides many of the services required by the WTU Soldier.
+In 2012, the 3-85 Mountain Infantry (Warrior Transition Battalion) complex was completed.
+The $52 million WTB complex is located across from the Guthrie Clinic, providing convenient access to essential medical services required by the wounded, ill, and injured Soldiers assigned to the battalion.

-The complex consists of a 200-person barracks, a two-company administration facility Headquarters Company building, and a Soldier and Family Assistance Center.
-Clark Hall on Fort Drum houses MEDDAC’s Preventive Medicine and Soldier Readiness Center services.
+The complex includes a 200-person barracks, a two-company administration facility Headquarters Company building, and a Soldier and Family Assistance Center.

 The Distinctive Unit Insignia for the Fort Drum MEDDAC is a silver metal and enamel device 1 1/8 inches in overall height consisting of a maroon cross bearing a silver staff entwined by a light green serpent between and interlaced by two green pine trees.
 This is all in front of a silver mountain peak with a white snow cap.
 The maroon and white/silver colors are traditionally associated with the Army Medical Corps.
 Green denotes hope, good health and growth.
 A cross denotes medical care and healing.
 The staff and serpent are adapted from the staff of Aesculapius, the mythological God of Medicine.